minute read

 As a backpacker, the price and program they offered was ideal.
 It included a pickup from Aqaba, something that’s not included in all packages, and all of the features I’d wanted to see.

-It’s the starting point of all Wadi Rum excursions, a village approximately 30 kilometres from the Desert Highway, a short distance past the Visitor’s Centre.
+It’s the starting point of all Wadi Rum excursions, a village approximately 30km from the Desert Highway, a short distance past the Visitor’s Centre.

 It’s certainly not a highlight of a desert excursion, merely a meeting and starting point.
 It’s where my tour began, at 10 am.